bazelbuild/rules_docker/README.md

   # See https://docs.docker.com/engine/reference/commandline/cli/#configuration-files
   # for more details.
-  client_config="<enter absolute path to your docker config directory here>", )
+  client_config="<enter absolute path to your docker config directory here>",

+  # OPTIONAL: List of additional flags to pass to the docker command.
+  docker_flags = [
+    "--tls",
+    "--log-level=info",
+  ],

+  # OPTIONAL: The full path to the docker binary.
+If not specified, it will
+  # be searched for in the path.
+If not available, running commands
+  # that require docker (e.g., incremental load) will fail.
+  docker_path = "<enter absolute path to the docker cli command", )
 # End of OPTIONAL segment.